sourcehut-mirrors/chawan/lib/monoucha0/doc/manual.md

 You may notice two things:

 * We call `setGlobal` with an instance of Earth.
 This is needed to register some object as the backing Nim object; this same instance of Earth will be passed to bound functions.
-* This time, we do not call jsDestructor.
-This is because the global object is special-cased; its reference is kept until the JS context gets freed.
+* This time, we do not call jsDestructor, because the global object is special-cased; its reference is kept until the JS context gets freed.
   Therefore it does not need a `=destroy` hook.

 #### Inheritance

 `registerType` also allows you to specify inheritance chains by setting the `parent` parameter:

 ```nim
 type